michael j cooper michael j cooper

 “The wonderful breadth of the tale, the language, the time period are all captured… we tread the streets of Jerusalem, stand before the campfires, and engage in hand to hand combat as our hero holds steadfast to all that is right.
 A compelling read.
 Best book of the year by far.”

-—Suspense Magazine (Read the full review)
+—Suspense Magazine (Read the full review on page 24)

 "I found The Rabbi's Knight fascinating as a historical novel, thrilling in the twists and turns of the story, and delightful in the manner in which important aspects and concepts of Kabbalah are presented to a general readership."